-This increases the volumetric capacity of the delivery system resulting in sudden pressure drop in the delivery pipe.
+This increases the volumetric capacity of the delivery system resulting in a sudden pressure drop in the delivery pipe.

 Thus the discharge from a nozzle of the injector is cut off suddenly.
 Hence the fuel is prevented from dribbling into the cylinder even after the injection ceases.
 The cycle is repeated frequently.

-During each stroke of a plunger of Fuel Injection Pump, the duration of the delivery is more or less.
+During each stroke of a plunger of a Fuel Injection Pump, the duration of the delivery is more or less.

 According to the spill, a port is made to communicate, earlier or later, with the high-pressure fuel in the upper part of the barrel.

-This depends upon the position of the helical groove which can be changed by rotating the plunger with help of rack.
+This depends upon the position of the helical groove which can be changed by rotating the plunger with help of a rack.

 Positions at various load conditions

-When the engine is stopped, the plunger of Fuel Injection Pump is rotated to the position where the helical groove is opposite to the passage, in which rectangular slot is in line with the spill port.
+When the engine is stopped, the plunger of the Fuel Injection Pump is rotated to the position where the helical groove is opposite to the passage, in which the rectangular slot is in line with the spill port.

-There is no pressure built up above the top of the plunger, the delivery valve is not at all lifted and hence no delivery of fuel to the atomizer takes place.
+There is no pressure built up above the top of the plunger, the delivery valve is not at all lifted, and hence no delivery of fuel to the atomizer takes place.

 The bore of the pump ranges in eight sizes from 5 mm to 10 mm but the stroke of the plunger is standardized at 9 mm.

-I hope, with these details of Fuel Injection Pump you can open and see the actual fuel injection pump without any doubt.
+I hope, with these details of the Fuel Injection Pump you can open and see the actual fuel injection pump without any doubt.